Specialized Course Highlight: GYROTONIC® Principles Applied To Dynamic Trunk Stabilization

-3) The ability to master this and take it to all planes of movement – that is to bring this ability to all functional movement demands including the high level demands of whatever sport or art the person engages in.
+3) The ability to master this and take it to all planes of movement, as in to bring this ability to all functional movement demands, including the high-level demands of whatever sport or art the person engages in.

-By the time I could start bridging these two worlds together, the Gyrotonic Method and the science, the physical therapists that came to my Foundation Courses, and the Gyrotonic instructors enrolled in the Master Trainer program that did their supervision with me, encouraged me to systemize and document my teaching approach and the “translations” of the level one manual material.
+By the time I could start bridging these two worlds together, namely the Gyrotonic Method and the science, the physical therapists (that came to my Foundation Courses) and the Gyrotonic instructors (who enrolled in the Master Trainer program and did their supervision with me) encouraged me to systemize and document my teaching approach and the “translations” of the Level 1 manual material.